 A history of the Kazakh steppes

 Throughout it’s history the supposed emptiness of the steppes in Kazakhstan has been used for many things.
 Especially during the Soviet times Kazakhstan was used as the dustbin of the USSR.
-The so called gulags or working camps brought many political prisoners to the country where they were forced to work under austere conditions.
+The so called gulags or working camps, like the gulags in Karaganda, brought many political prisoners to the country where they were forced to work under austere conditions.

 Stalin even deported whole ethnic minorities such as the Chechens, Koreans and Volga Germans to Kazakhstan out of fear that they were not loyal enough to the regime.
 Famous persons like Trotsky and Dostoyevski all spent time in exile in Kazakhstan.

 The hospitality of the Kazakh nomads is impressive and could be a lesson for the world today.
 Many of those deported that chose to stay explain they could not have survived without the Kazakh people that helped them and taught them how to live in the harsh climates of the steppes.